chetankumargk44/crypto/README.md

 # The Crypto
 ## About
 The Crypto can be used to send information encrypted.
-All you need is:-
+Before you begin conversation, all you need is:-
 * Message- either in encrypted or decrypted form.
-* Name of the Sender- Can even be a password of any kind.
+* A Security Number and Security Passkey
+* Your partner's Silver Key.

+## What Key?
+On Cranberry (v3.01) edition, anybody who knew the names of the senders and recie

 ## Inspiration
 The Movie _The Imitation Game_ ,based on Alan Turing's life.

 ## Direction of Improvement
-Right now its a complex Caesar Cipher.
-I wish to make it work on Diffie Helman Exchange in future.
+Ive not thought of any further improvements yet.

 ## Makers
 1. Nirmal Khedkar